 - Vocational rehabilitation, military, employers, etc.

-Other Funding Options: Monthly Payment Plan
+Enrolling in a Monthly Payment Plan

 WVU offers a monthly payment plan to help students spread all or a portion of their institutional charges over several months.